ninepints/hootvetica/README.md

     git clone https://github.com/ninepints/hootvetica.git && cd hootvetica

 If you're using virtualenv, create a new environment for the project.
-I usually create the environment directory immediately under the project directory, but its location is up to you.
+Environments are commonly located in the project's root directory.
 Once the environment is created, run the `activate` script found in `<envdir>/bin`.

     virtualenv venv
     source venv/bin/activate